History of Czechs in Baltimore: 20th century

 By 1969, the Czech-American community in Little Bohemia was predominantly composed of ageing homeowners who lived alongside more recently arrived African-American residents.
 However, many of the older white Czech-Americans harbored racist attitudes towards black people.
 According to a reporter with 'The Baltimore Sun', "The older people of Bohemian extraction still live in the houses they own...but they share the neighborhood with black people whom they do not seem to appreciate or understand."

 In 1970, the Bohemian Building, Loan and Savings Association changed its name to the Slavie Savings And Loan Association Inc.

 In 1986, the Czech and Slovak Heritage Association of Maryland, Inc. was founded in Baltimore.
 It has since grown into a national organization that offers courses on the languages, culture, and history of the Czechs and Slovaks.
 In 1987, the association started the Czech and Slovak Heritage Festival.
 Early festivals were held at War Memorial Plaza and Patterson Park.
 Later the festival moved to Dundalk and eventually to its current home in Parkville.

 The Slavie Savings And Loan Association Inc., changed its name to the Slavie Federal Savings and Loan Association in 1987.

 The Czech and Slovak Language School of Maryland was founded in 1988.
 The school was held at the parish hall of the St. Wenceslaus Church.
 After a few years the school moved to the Towson Unitarian Universalist Church and then to the Maryland School for the Blind.
 The school offers the only Czech and Slovak language courses in the Baltimore area.

 By 1996, little of the Czech community remained in East Baltimore.
 The Baltimore Sun described the former community as "now scattered."

-As of 1998 the Czechoslovakian Society of America, by then called the Czech Society of America, still operated its duckpin bowling league in East Baltimore.
+As of 1998 the Czechoslovak Society of America, by then called the Czech Society of America, still operated its duckpin bowling league in East Baltimore.
 As late as 1994, 80-90% of the members of the league were of Czech descent.

 The Slavie Federal Savings and Loan Association closed its original location on Collington Avenue near Johns Hopkins Hospital in 1993.

 Ze Mean Bean Café in Fell's Point opened in 1995.
 It is a restaurant which offers Slavic and Eastern European fare, including Czech cuisine.
-The restaurant was founded by Yvonne Dornic as an ode to her Czechoslovakian-born Carpatho-Rusyn father Ivan Dornic.
+The restaurant was founded by Yvonne Dornic as an ode to her Czechoslovak-born Carpatho-Rusyn father Ivan Dornic.

 In 1998, Sokol Baltimore moved to a new location at St. Patrick's Parish Hall on Broadway in Fell's Point.

 In January 2011, the Czech and Slovak Association of Baltimore opened the Czech and Slovak Language School for children.
 Every Friday night during the school year children and their parents meet in the Cathedral Undercroft of the Cathedral of Mary Our Queen.
 Classes for native Czech speakers and well as Czech classes for non-speakers are offered.